ten-protocol/ten-kit/README.md

 React components and hooks for connecting dapps to TEN Protocol, featuring wallet connection, session key management, and privacy-preserving transactions.

+**Built on [wagmi](https://wagmi.sh/)** - This library provides a complete wagmi setup pre-configured for TEN Protocol, so you get all the power of wagmi with zero configuration needed.

 ## Features

 - **Wallet Connection**: Easy wallet connection with TEN Protocol network detection